AmadeusITGroup/HttpSessionReplacer/README.md

 ZRANGEBYSCORE com.amadeus.session:all-sessions-set 0 1439246090000
 ```

+For diagram explaining the strategy, see see [docs/SortedSetExpirationStrategy.md](docs/SortedSetExpirationStrategy.md).

 ##### Session stickiness

 When using ZRANGE strategy with session stickiness, we store owner node of each session.